To my fellow millennials,

 We’re tired of hearing our names in the news.
-We’re tired of being the generation described as entitled, lazy and whiny.
-Our Millennial generation graduated in the midst of a financial crisis.
-Given the current news, it’s not a surprise that 4 out of 5 of us are concerned that Social Security may not be available when we retire.
-We can’t just stress, eat avocado toast and hope that maybe we’ll become a social media influencer with plenty of money; we have to start retirement planning now to protect ourselves in the future.
+We’re tired of being the generation described as entitled and lazy.
+Our millennial generation graduated during a financial crisis, so it’s no surprise that we are concerned that Social Security may not be available when we retire.
+We can’t just stress-eat avocado toast and hope that maybe we’ll become a social media influencer with plenty of money.
+We have to start retirement planning now to protect ourselves in the future.

 We aren’t like the generations before us.
 They were taught to go to school, get a good job with nice benefits, work up the ladder and then retire to enjoy life.
 This isn’t our reality.
-With student loans looming, changing employee benefits and the ever-growing amount of money needed for retirement, will we have to have side hustles forever?
+With student loans looming, changing employee benefits and the ever-growing amount of money needed for retirement, will we have to do side-hustles forever?

 Our nation is facing a student debt crisis.
-We get it; in fact, no one knows about the student loan crisis better than we do.
+We get it.
+In fact, no one knows about the student loan crisis better than we do.
 The reality is more than just a relatable meme on the internet.
-This year overall student debt reached a record $1.5 trillion, according to the Federal Reserve.
+Student loan debt is quickly approaching $2 trillion.
 The average graduate borrowed $29,650 to walk across the stage.
-With this hefty financial obligation, it is no surprise that more than 50 percent of Americans say that they have delayed saving for retirement to make student loan payments.
+With this hefty financial obligation, it is no surprise that more than 50% of Americans say that they have delayed saving for retirement to make student loan payments.
 With daunting monthly payments in addition to our other bills and the pressure to maximize retirement savings, it’s easy to avoid thinking of the future.
 Who can think about a retirement that is 40 years away when we have loans and credit card bills to pay now?
 We know retirement saving is important, we just don’t know how to start.
-A good place to start is taking advantage of your employer offered 401(k).

-The amount we each need to save is bigger.
+How much should millennials save for retirement?
+The amount we each need to save is bigger than previous generations.
 Way bigger.
-The Baby Boomers were estimated to need around $1.3 million for retirement.
+The baby boomers were estimated to need around $1.3 million for retirement.
 We are estimated to need $1.8 million just to maintain our current standard of living in retirement.
 Why do we need so much more?
 First, Social Security benefits are expected to be much less generous than today’s, and it remains to be seen how much is available.
 Secondly, there’s inflation.
 The Federal Reserve assumes a 2% inflation rate per year.
 Two percent doesn’t sound bad, but 2% every year for the next 40 years adds up fast.
 Third, we’re expected to live even longer.
-We can anticipate spending about one-third of our lives as “old people.”
+We can anticipate spending about one-third of our lives as seniors.
 All of these factors combined mean that we need to be putting away much more money than in generations past.
 If you want to know a closer estimation on how much you will need, check out our retirement calculator.
-Here are some other tips to take control of your future.

 Make Small Changes to Live Within Your Means